-- 5.6.10 The arrangement components which are in contact with the chafing chain shall be protected by materials precluding spark formation. - 5.6.11 BLS mooring machinery shall comply with the requirements of 1.2, 6.1, 6.4, Part IX "Machinery".
+- 5.6.10 The arrangement components which are in contact with the chafing chain shall be protected by materials precluding spark formation. - 5.6.11 BLS mooring machinery shall comply with the requirements of 1.2, 6.1, 6.4, Part IX "Machinery". - 5.6.12 BLS traction winch shall be fitted with a manual drive of drum for release of the hawser when the driving energy disappears.

-- 5.6.12 BLS traction winch shall be fitted with a manual drive of drum for release of the hawser when the driving energy disappears. - 5.6.13 Where a chain stopper is provided, the braking force of the automatic brake of BLS mooring machinery as required in 6.4.3.1, Part IX "Machinery" may be reduced to the value enabling paying out of the hawser with the constant tension equal to the rated pull of the drive. - 5.6.14 The pull at a reel of the mooring winch or capstan used for BLS operation with SPM shall be at least 147 kN. - 5.6.15 Where SPM pick-up rope is kept onboard, the winch storage drum used to stow the SPM pick-up rope shall be sufficient size to accommodate the rope of 150 m in length and of 80 mm in diameter. - 5.6.16 Upon request from the shipowner, the Register is prepared to certify that the vessel is specially fitted for compliance with Section 4.3 of "Mooring Equipment Guidelines (MEG 4)", published by the Oil Companies International Marine Forum, 2018, as amended. - 5.6.17 The chain bearing surface of the bow fairleads described in 4.3 of MEG 4 shall have a diameter at least seven times that of the associated chain.
+- 5.6.13 Where a chain stopper is provided, the braking force of the automatic brake of BLS mooring machinery as required in 6.4.3.1, Part IX "Machinery" may be reduced to the value enabling paying out of the hawser with the constant tension equal to the rated pull of the drive. - 5.6.14 The pull at a reel of the mooring winch or capstan used for BLS operation with SPM shall be at least 147 kN. - 5.6.15 Where SPM pick-up rope is kept onboard, the winch storage drum used to stow the SPM pick-up rope shall be sufficient size to accommodate the rope of 150 m in length and of 80 mm in diameter. - 5.6.16 Verification of ship's compliance with the provisions specified in 4.3 of Mooring Equipment Guidelines (MEG 4). - 5.6.16.1 Upon request from the shipowner, the Register may carry out an expertise of the technical documentation and survey of the ship in order to confirm that the ship is equipped in accordance with 4.3 of Mooring Equipment Guidelines (MEG 4), published by the Oil Companies International Marine Forum, 2018, as amended. - 5.6.16.2 The chain bearing surface of the bow fairleads described in 4.3 of MEG 4 shall have a diameter at least seven times that of the associated chain. - 5.6.16.3 In case of satisfactory results of the review of the technical documentation by the RS Head Office or RS Branch Office duly authorized by the RS Head Office as well as satisfactory survey of the equipment by the RS surveyor, the document of compliance is issued confirming the fulfilment of the provisions of this para and 4.3 of Mooring Equipment Guidelines (MEG 4).
+The possibility of issuing the document of compliance and the document content shall be agreed upon with the RS Head Office.